-The percentage of the class at INSEAD that are women is 33%.
+Thirty-five percent of the class at INSEAD are women.

 The Class Profile

 Because INSEAD has two classes per year, there are two sets of deadlines for applicants to keep in mind.
-Individuals hoping to join the January intake can submit their applications in in mid-March, early May, late June, or early August.
-For those pursuing a September start date, the timing shifts so that the first deadline is in late September, the second in late November, third in mid-January, and final in early March.
+Individuals hoping to join the January intake can submit their applications in in early March, mid-April, mid-June, or late July.
+For those pursuing a September start date, the timing shifts so that the first deadline is in mid-September, the second in early November, third in early January, and final in late February.
 To apply, applicants must submit a completed online application, two letters of recommendation, and required essays.
 Once those materials are submitted, applicants are given an application ID and the chance to upload a photograph of themselves, their official transcripts, their GMAT or GRE scores, and language certifications; applicants must also pay a €250 application fee.
 Within 48 hours of application submission, the admissions committee sends applicants a unique link and instructions to complete four video interviews.
 The video interviews do not replace the face-to-face interviews with INSEAD alumni.
 The admissions committee then notifies those applicants who are selected for an interview.
 INSEAD often schedules two interviews with applicants, which are conducted by INSEAD alumni in applicants’ countries of residence.